Talent Development Programme

 Support for the programme includes mentoring, access to key staff, facility membership, academic flexibility and funding.

-Applications open from 13th January 2014 and will close on 31st March 2014 for entry into the academic year 2014/2015.
+Applications open from 15th January and will close on 31st March for entry into the September start of any academic year.
 Applications after this date may still be considered.

 For further information, and details of the application process, contact Ross Campbell on firstname.lastname@example.org